 If you’re looking to do some real shopping, Schadowplatz is the place to be.
 In addition to the large shops and malls around the area, this Christmas Market offers a beautiful white Christmas filled with mulled wine (both red and white).
 This market has been carefully designed to include both high-class fashion and a beautiful Christmas experience.

 Jan-Wellem-Platz Christmas Market

 There’s an ice rink in the center of the Christmas Market – I know, right?
 You’ll find all there is to eat and drink here at Gustaf-Gründgens included mulled wine, potato pancakes, roasted chestnuts and the famous ooey-gooey cheesy goodness – raclette.
 This is a great market for the whole family.

-This year for the first time ever, Stahlwerk is presenting their Nordic Christmas Market.
-When you’re ready for some new foods and finds for the holidays, Stahlwerk will be opening their doors from December 1st – December 11th (starting at 5:00pm).
+Last year for the first time ever, Stahlwerk was presenting their Nordic Christmas Market.
+When you’re ready for some new foods and finds for the holidays, Stahlwerk opened their doors from December 1st – December 11th (starting at 5:00 pm).

 Don’t forget, there are many others scattered around the outskirts of the old town as well including Benrath Schloss, Weihnachtsdorf in Unterbilk, Weihnachtsmarkt an der Nordstrasse, and many more!

 Which Dusseldorf Christmas Market will you be visiting this year?